amberglen/quartz/content/index.md

+---
+title: Welcome
+description:
+permalink:
+aliases:
+tags:
+publish: true
+date: 2025-01-07
+---
 This is where I share.

-I’ll add a ‘recent’ table here soon.
+I'll add a 'recent' table here soon.

 and maybe some current interests and projects.